 Objects as small as a bolt can cause serious injury or even death when dropped from a higher level and striking an employee working on the ground.
 Outside of injuries and deaths, dropped objects are responsible for a large cost to employers due to property damage incidents as well.

-Actions to Take to Prevent Dropped Object Incidents
+Safe Work Practices to Prevent Dropped Object Incidents

 Eliminate the hazard: Remove objects and tools from higher levels, scaffolding, or aerial lifts that do not need to be there.
 Removing objects that can pose a hazard to people working below is the best option to prevent a dropped object incident.

 Engineering controls: Barricade zones below higher work levels to prevent personnel from walking into the line of fire of a dropped object.
 Install toe boards on higher work levels to make sure objects and tools cannot easily slide off an edge to a lower level.
-Place nets or some type of protective barrier above ground level workers if there is continuous work being performed above a work area.
+Place nets or some type of protective barrier above ground-level workers if there is continuous work being performed above a work area.
 Another engineering control is the use of tethers or anchors for tools and objects that are being used on a higher work level.
 This limits the object from falling.

 - How can we prevent dropped object incidents on our site?

-- When working in your job area today, look for hazards associated with dropped objects and report them to your supervisor or the safety department to get corrected.
+- When working in your job area today, look for hazards associated with dropped objects and report them to your supervisor or the safety department to get them corrected.